If you’re having a tough time trying to decide between these 2, I understand your dilemma.

 E10K & Gaming

-Both are bus powered, so using them with your phone is technically possible, but you’ll be draining your phone’s battery since the neither have batteries of their own to draw power from.
+Both are bus-powered, so using them with your phone is technically possible, but you’ll be draining your phone’s battery since neither has batteries of their own to draw power from.

 Let’s talk a bit about Ergonomics and Power Output!